Trump to attend Wednesday’s NASA astronaut launch in Florida

 Also new Wednesday: a private company — not NASA — is running the show.

 Elon Musk’s SpaceX is the conductor and NASA the customer as businesses begin chauffeuring astronauts to the International Space Station.
+With American shuttles no longer in use, the United States has had to rely on Russia for rides to the station.

 The NASA/SpaceX Commercial Crew flight test launch will carry NASA’s newest test pilots, Doug Hurley and Bob Behnken, in a SpaceX Crew Dragon capsule on a SpaceX Falcon 9 rocket.

-They’re scheduled to blast off from launch pad 39A, the same one the Apollo astronauts used to get to the moon.
+They’re scheduled to blast off at 4:33 p.m.
+EDT from launch pad 39A, the same one the Apollo astronauts used to get to the moon.

 The shift to private companies allows NASA to zero in on deep space travel.
 The space agency is working to return astronauts to the moon by 2024 under orders from the White House, but that deadline appears increasingly unlikely even as three newly chosen commercial teams rush to develop lunar landers.
 Mars also beckons.

-Note: This story has been corrected to reflect that it’s been nearly a decade, not more than a decade, since American astronauts were launched into space.